dev-tee/blockpass/doc/diagrams/export/CONTENTS.md

 ## Contents

-Diagrams exported to svg.
+Diagrams exported to SVG.

-See ../source/CONTENTS.md for file descriptions.
+See [../source/CONTENTS.md](../source/CONTENTS.md) for file descriptions.